 by Gifford Savage

 Gifford Savage is from Bangor, Northern Ireland.
-His poetry has appeared in a number of journals including Poetry NI, Lagan Online, Poetry 24, The Bangor Literary Journal and The New Verse News.
+His poetry has appeared in a number of journals, including Poetry NI, Lagan Online, Poetry 24, The Bangor Literary Journal, The New Verse News and previously in Agape Review.
 He has performed his poetry on local television station ‘Northern Visions TV.’